 Goal: Exercise helps keep older adults flexible and healthy both physically and mentally with the overall outcome being that the individual will remain independent for a longer period of time.

-Steps of Achievement: Strong for Life (highest tier evidenced based practice) will be offered in Butler County at Senior Centers and senior residences.
-Tai Chi (minimal tier evidenced based practice) will be offered at various locations throughout Harvey County.
-Sedgwick County will emphasize Walk with Ease (highest tier evidence based practice) classes provided by the CPAAA staff nurse.
+Steps of Achievement: The III-D focus in FY 2015 will be implementation of A Matter of Balance in all three counties.
+This is the highest tier evidence based practice.

 Evaluation: CPAAA will survey a sample of attendees.
 80% of the people surveyed will answer that they were able to remain active and physically fit for a longer period of time.

-Service: Health Screenings
+Service: Medication Management